marianodepaula/mppt_td3/README.md

 Clone the mmppt-v0 gym environment from https://github.com/loavila/mppt-gym and install following the instructions.

 It is recommendable installing in a python virtual environment (https://rukbottoland.com/blog/tutorial-de-python-virtualenv/)

+#### Environment descriptions

+- mmpt-v0 is a standard environment of a photovoltaic system (put link to the model)

+- mmpt_shaded-v0 is an environment of a photovoltaic system with partial shading (put link to the model)

 ## How to run:
 In a console run: